Current Issues and Events (UIL): Rules and Scoring

-Determining the winner
+Determining the Winner

-The top three individuals and the top team (determined based on the scores of the top three individuals) will advance to the next round.
-In addition, within each region, the highest-scoring second place team from all district competitions advances as the "wild card" to regional competition (provided the team has four members), and within the state, the highest-scoring second place team from all regional competitions advances as the wild card to the state competition.
+The top three individuals and the top team will advance to the next round.
+In addition, within each region, the highest-scoring second place team from all district competitions advances as the "wild card" to regional competition (provided the team has four members).
+Within the state, the highest-scoring second place team from all regional competitions advances as the wild card to the state competition.
 Members of advancing teams who did not place individually remain eligible to compete for individual awards at higher levels.

-For in individual competition; the essays of the tied contestants are judged against each other to break the tie.
+For individual competition, the essay scores of the tied contestants are judged against each other to break the tie in a "natural tiebreaker."
+If a tie persists, meaning two contestants received identical multiple choice and essay scores, then both essays will be evaluated against each other to break the tie.
+Individuals who place first through third advance to the next round of competition, while those who place fourth through sixth are considered alternates.

-For team competition, the score of the fourth-place individual is used as the tiebreaker.
+For team competition, the multiple-choice score of the fourth-place individual is used as the tiebreaker.
+If the multiple-choice scores of the fourth-place individuals are identical, then their essays will be evaluated against each other to break the tie.
 If a team has only three members it is not eligible to participate in the tiebreaker.
 If the fourth-place score still results in a tie, the individual tiebreaker rules will not apply, and all remaining tied teams will advance.

 For district, regional, and state meet academic championship and meet sweepstakes awards, points are awarded to the school as follows: